 This can include reports about corrupt conduct, maladministration, serious and substantial waste of public money or some other kind of wrongdoing.

 We take the issue of confidentiality very seriously and all reports of wrongdoing are treated confidentially.
-Some reports may also fall within the definition of a ‘public interest disclosure’, and as such are managed in accordance with the requirements of the NSW Public Interest Disclosures Act 1994.
+Some reports may also fall within the definition of a “public interest disclosure” or “an eligible whistleblower”, and as such are managed in accordance with the requirements of the Public Interest Disclosures Act 1994 (NSW) and the Corporations Act 2001 (Cth).
 The identity of any person making a “public interest disclosure” is protected and must be kept confidential.

 If you are thinking of making a report, you should read the University’s Reporting Wrongdoing Policy 2012 where public interest disclosures are described and the process is explained.